 5. They offer recreational opportunities

 Dams are not only used for yielding hydroelectric power and supporting irrigation systems, but also for recreational activities.
 This includes creating reservoirs for fishing.
 It is especially useful in summer when people can go swimming, camping, boating, and hiking.
-Not only this, the dam controllers release water for rafting, allowing rafters to hone their skills.
-Reservoirs may also have picnic areas near the water, offering recreational access to people.

 Disadvantages of dams